GLinustb/BSGNN/README.md

 # GraphTTS
-GraphTTS is a directed graph-based deep learning model for predicting material properties based on the CrystalNet[1] framework.
+GraphTTS is a GNN model for predicting superconductivity based on the CrystalNet[1] framework.

-In our Model, each node u is represented by an initial feature vector x(u) that collected from the atom fingerprint, each edge 〖(u,v)〗_k is also represented by a raw feature vector x((u,v)_k ), corresponding to the kth bond connecting atom u and v.
-Note that the metal bonds and the ionic bonds are depended on the distance and the electronegativity between two atoms, we expanded the distance with the Gaussian basis exp⁡(-(r-r_0 )^2/σ^2) centered at 100 points linearly placed between 0 and 5 and σ=0.5.
+In our Model, we add three modules into GraphTTS: crystal graph represent (CGR), communicative message passing (CMP) and attention (GAT) module.
+First, CGR module represents the ordered and disordered crystal structures as periodic graphs.
+Specifically, each node is represented by an initial feature vector that collected from the atom fingerprint, each edge is also represented by a raw feature vector, corresponding to the bond connecting two atoms.
+Here, only the nearest neighboring nodes were connected with central nodes and lattice distortion were taken into consideration, which allows the graph represents crystal structure correctly.
+Second, CMP module mimics the complex physical and chemical interactions between atoms and bonds. where the message interactions were strengthened between atoms and bonds through communicative message passing.
+Third, attention module give different weights to neighboring nodes during message passing.

 # Requirement
 ```